 Xilinx® documentation is organized around a set of standard design processes to help you find relevant content for your current development task.
+All Versal® ACAP design process Design Hubs and the Design Flow Assistant materials can be found on the Xilinx.com website.
 This document covers the following design processes:

-Hardware, IP, and Platform Development

-Creating the PL IP blocks for the hardware platform, creating PL kernels, subsystem functional simulation, and evaluating the Vivado® timing, resource use, and power closure.
+- Hardware, IP, and Platform Development: Creating the PL IP blocks for the hardware platform, creating PL kernels, functional simulation, and evaluating the Vivado® timing, resource use, and power closure.
 Also involves developing the hardware platform for system integration.
-Topics in this document that apply to this design process include:
+Topics in this document that apply to this design process include: - Upgrading Custom IP

-- Upgrading Custom IP - Editing an Existing Custom IP
+Editing an Existing Custom IP